wadpac/GGIR/docs/reference/GGIR.md

   algorithm as discussed in Chapter 9 of the online documentation: https://wadpac.github.io/GGIR/articles/chapter9_SleepFundamentalsGuiders.html.
-  In short, when sleep is fragmented, algorithms to guide the detection of SPT such as HDCZA may occassionally miss a part of the night or incorrectly consider a day time nap as the main sleep window in a day.
+  In short, when sleep is fragmented, algorithms to guide the detection of SPT such as HDCZA may occasionally miss a part of the night or incorrectly consider a day time nap as the main sleep window in a day.
   This optional algorithm aims to correct for such misclassifications.